 For other options see the menu.

 There are, so far, no known images of anyone playing the 18th century bell harp or English harp.
 But there are images of people playing the fairy bells.
+R.Cook and Co's instruments, introduced in the early 1870s included this label:

 The Till Family and their fairy bells